Inference for Low-Rank Models: Application to Heterogeneous Treatment Effects

 \section{Application to Heterogeneous Treatment Effects}

-We study in detail the heterogeneous treatment effect model as described in Example \ref{exhte}.
-For each of $j=1,...,p$ time periods and $i=1,..., n $ individuals, there is a pair of potential outcomes
+As an important illustration, we show how to apply our framework in a treatment effects setting.
+Suppose that, for each time $j=1,...,p$ and each unit $i=1,..., n$, there is a pair of potential outcomes

-Here $D$ is an indicator of treatment $(D=1)$ and control ($D=0$) state.
-The individual treatment effect depends on time-varying treatment functions $h_{j,D}(.)$ of individual specific state variable $\eta_i$; both $h_{j, D}(\cdot)$ and $\eta_i$ may be unobservable and random.
-In any time period $j$, we observe either $Y_{ij}(1)$ or $Y_{ij}(0)$, but not both, depending on the individual's treatment state in that period.
-We can thus model the observed outcome as
+Here $m$ is denotes treatment $(m=1)$ or control ($m=0$) state.
+In any time period $j$ and for any unit $i$, we observe either $Y_{ij}(1)$ or $Y_{ij}(0)$, but not both, depending on the unit's realized treatment state in that period.
+The treatment effect depends on time-varying functions $h_{j,m}(.)$ of unit specific state variable $\eta_i$; both $h_{j, m}(\cdot)$ and $\eta_i$ may be unobservable and random. {For clarity, we focus on the scenario where the goal is to perform statistical inference on a long-run treatment effect for a given unit $i$: